acl-org/acl-2025/_pages/about/visa.md

 ---

+### Visa Appointment and Form

 Based on the official information we received from the Vienna Convention Bureau, ACL 2025 is only allowed to provide an invitation letter in three cases: 1) to members of accepted workshops and tutorials, 2) authors of accepted papers, and 3) registered attendees in ACL 2025.

 We understand that there might be significant delays to acquiring a visa appointment in Austrian embassies, and for this reason we are in coordination with the Vienna Convention Bureau to assist all international ACL 2025 attendees to ensure a visa appointment on time.

 - Round 1 (completed): It is important to submit your personal information by May 18th AoE and wait to receive the ACL 2025 inviation letter **before** submitting your visa documents to the Austrian embassy for an appointment.

-You can apply for an invitation letter for obtaining a VISA for ACL 2025 in this [form](https://cryptpad.fr/form/#/2/form/view/IrfF8hdarp0UwDMlrIApSUjPIo5XoyzsBLRHIPkhMIU/).

-If you have a paper accepted to the main conference including Findings, industry track, system demonstration track, and submitted to student research workshop, see Important Note for authors.
-If you are not an author for ACL 2025, but intend to attend the conference as an industry professional, see Important Note for Non-authors.
+- Round 2 (on going): Deadline for submitting the form is June 1st.

-- **Important Note for Authors**: If you have a paper, we will send an invitation letter to you only after the acceptance notification.
-In the meantime, please fill in the form and we will store your information to aid the fast-tracking of your application at the Austrian embassy after the notification period.
+**Form** You can apply for an invitation letter for obtaining a VISA for ACL 2025 in this [form](https://cryptpad.fr/form/#/2/form/view/IrfF8hdarp0UwDMlrIApSUjPIo5XoyzsBLRHIPkhMIU/).
+Please fill in the form and we will store your information to aid the fast-tracking of your application at the Austrian embassy after the notification period.

-- **Important Note for Non-authors**: If you do not have a paper, we will send you an invitation letter only after the registration.
-In the meantime, please fill in the form and we will store your information to aid the fast-tracking of your application at the Austrian embassy after the registration.

-We will store your provided information in the form to help you fast track your visa application after notification and registration date, respectively.

 ### Recommendations from ACL 2025 Visa chairs